djhshih/setup-linux/README.md

    conda init
    ```

+FIXME: Wenhao.
+Don't automate insertion of configuration.
+Tell the user what to insert.

 * Define a function called `init_conda` based on the code in `~/.bashrc`.
 Store it in file `~/.init_conda`.
 This can be done either manually or by the following code:

    ```bash